12 months Fixed Term Contract (possibility of temp to perm)

 The Financial Reporting Council (FRC) is responsible for promoting transparency and integrity in business.
 We are the UK Competent Authority for audit and set the UK Corporate Governance and Stewardship Codes as well as UK standards for accounting, auditing and actuarial work.
 We monitor and take action to promote the quality of corporate reporting and operate independent enforcement arrangements for accountants and actuaries.
 Further information about the role of the FRC can be found at www.frc.org.uk.

-There are a number of roles at this level and applicants with a diverse range of backgrounds, with an interest in IFRS will be considered.
-We would particularly welcome applicants with financial services, insurance or investment analyst backgrounds.
+There are a number of roles at this level and applicants with a diverse range of backgrounds, with an interest in IFRS will be considered for this role.
+However, we are particularly interested in inviting applicants with financial services, insurance or investment analyst backgrounds.

-The role involves contributing to allocated projects.
+The role involves delivering allocated projects.
 This may include projects that are part of the IASB’s due process, involve the assessment of new or amended IFRS for UK endorsement or research projects.
-A Project Manager will usually work in a small project team (unless the project is very small).
+Projects (unless very small) are usually allocated to a small team, which the Project Director will be expected to manage.

-- Following the IASB’s discussions, assisting with the analysis of the IASB’s proposals and decisions, as well as assisting with identifying issues and concerns and the development of solutions and technical arguments to support the analysis.
+- Engaging with the international debate, analysing the IASB’s proposals and decisions, identifying any issues and concerns, and developing solutions, together with relevant technical arguments to support your analysis.

-- Preparing and presenting high-quality technical papers for the Endorsement Board once established, as part of a project team and under the supervision of the Technical Director, and revising as appropriate, within project deadlines.
+- Preparing and presenting high-quality technical papers for the EB, discussing with project team and Technical Director, and revising as appropriate, within project deadlines.

-- Preparing or providing input for impact assessments appropriate to the stage of the project.
+- Preparing impact assessments and Feedback Statements, as appropriate to the stage of the project.

-A relevant professional qualification and at least two years post qualification experience are required.
+A relevant professional qualification and at least five years post qualification experience are required.
 The ideal candidates will have:

-- Knowledge of the financial reporting environment of listed companies and an interest in IFRS.
+- Good knowledge of the financial reporting environment of listed companies and a keen interest in IFRS.

-- Ideally, experience in technical accounting work or the ability to demonstrate a clear interest in these activities.
+- Ideally, experience in technical accounting work or standard-setting or the ability to demonstrate a clear interest in these activities.

-- Ability to interact effectively and respectfully with UK and international stakeholders.
+- Ability to interact effectively and respectfully with stakeholders.

 - Ability to work as part of a team and deliver to tight deadlines.